-A horse showing these signs should be isolated and a vet called.
-To prevent the spread of the disease, all horses who have come in contact with the infected horse should remain on the yard until the vet has confirmed diagnosis.
+A horse showing these signs should ideally be isolated and a vet should be called.
+To prevent the spread of the disease, all horses who have come in contact with an equine that may be carrying any infectious disease should remain on the yard until the vet has confirmed diagnosis.

-Under Horserace Betting Levy Board rules a yard with an outbreak must remain closed (no equine movement in or out) for 28 days from the date the last case was identified.
+Under the Horserace Betting Levy Board codes of practice it is recommended there is no equine movement in or out of a yard with an outbreak for 28 days from the date the last case was identified.

 A horse can carry the equine herpes virus without showing any signs and it is believed that most older horses have been exposed to it at some point.
-A blood test is available to see if a horse has recently been exposed to the virus, although the test cannot tell the difference between the antibodies caused by the virus and those caused by vaccination.
+Blood tests taken a couple of weeks apart can be used to see if a horse has recently been exposed to the virus, along with nasal swabs.